 The currency, which is the Lev (just like Romania) has the same king on every denomination.
 It’s smaller than dollars or Euros and has the consistency of monopoly money.
 There are even smaller coins that are essentially worthless and made of what appeared to be tin.

 I only visited Moldova for a few days.
 What I discovered is that there was no effort to encourage tourists, mostly likely because it’s not a very popular tourist destination.
 So no ads for bus tours, guided tours, and not even many museums to check out.
-For this reason, I suggest having a local friend to make the most of your experience in Moldova since I had trouble finding things to do and spent too much time in my hotel.
+For this reason, I suggest having a local friend to make the most of your experience in Moldova.
+Also, because I didn’t plan out the trip very well, I failed to research what I should see and do prior to visiting and ended up spending too much time in my hotel.

 Should You Visit Chișinău, Moldova?

-If you decide to visit Moldova and don’t speak Romanian, the main spoken language or Russian, be prepared to be ripped off by locals.
-Moldova is quite inexpensive compared to Western Europe or North America so even being ripped off isn’t that bad.
+If you decide to visit Moldova and don’t speak Romanian, the main spoken language in the country or Russian, be prepared to get ripped off by locals.
+Moldova is quite inexpensive compared to Western Europe or North America so even being ripped off isn’t that bad, consider it a charitable donation.
 On principle, however, I find it rather annoying to say the least.